 For those parents with just one child to push around, the Joovy is an excellent budget choice.
 It’s not as rugged or as ergonomic as the BOB, but it offers a lot of room and all the essentials without an oversized price tag.

 If you want the absolute most room in a single stroller, and can afford to pay for premium conveniences and ergonomics, go for the BOB.
 It’s significantly more expensive than the Joovy, but it’s definitely worth it for peace of mind and everyday ease of use.
+Overall, we’d like to suggest that the BOB Revolution Flex Jogging Stroller is the best stroller for big kids on the market today thanks to its indestructible design.

 Here are a few pointers when you’re shopping for strollers to suit larger kids: